KiraDiShira/OAuth2/CommonOAuthTokenVulnerabilities/readme.md

 ## How to protect bearer tokens

 It is of extreme importance that access tokens sent as bearer tokens are not sent in the clear over an insecure channel.
 As per the core OAuth specification, transmission of access tokens must be protected using end-to-end confidentiality, such as SSL/TLS.

+### At the client

+We need to remember that bearer access tokens are transparent for clients and there isn’t any cryptographic operation they need to perform.
+Hence, when an attacker obtains a bearer access token, they’re able to access all the resources associated with the token and its scope.

+One countermeasure that a client can apply is to limit the scope of the token to the minimum required for its tasks.

+To minimize impact on the user experience, a client can ask for all appropriate scopes during the authorization phase, then use the refresh token to get limited-scope access tokens to call the resource directly.
+It would also be beneficial, if feasible, to keep access tokens in transient memory to minimize attacks derived from repository injections.
+Doing so even if the attacker is able to get their hands on the client’s database won’t gain any information regarding access tokens.
+This isn’t always feasible for all client types.

+### At the authorization server

+If an attacker is able to gain access to the authorization server database or launch a SQL injection against it, then the security of multiple resource owners might be compromised.
+This happens because the authorization server is the central point that coordinates and emits access tokens, issued to multiple clients and potentially consumed by multiple protected resources.
+In most implementations, including our own so far, the authorization server stores access tokens in a database.
+The protected resource validates them upon receipt from a client.
+This can be achieved in multiple ways but typically a query is launched against the data looking for the matching token.
+In chapter 11, we’ll see an alternative stateless approach based on structured tokens: **JSON Web Tokens**, or **JWT**.

+As one efficient precaution, the authorization server can store hashes of the access token (for example, using SHA-256) instead of the text of the token itself.
+In this case, even if the attacker was able to steal the entire database containing all the access tokens, there isn’t much it can do with the information leaked.
+Although hash salting is recommended for storage of user passwords, it should not be required to use additional salt because the access token value should already include a reasonable level of entropy in order to make offline dictionary attacks difficult.

+In addition, it would be good to keep access token lifetimes short in order to minimize the risk associated with the leak of a single access token.
+This way, even if a token is compromised, its valid lifetime limits its usefulness to the attacker.
+If a client needs to have longer access to a resource, the authorization server can issue a refresh token to the client.
+Refresh tokens are passed between the client and authorization server, but never the protected resource, limiting the attack surface for this style of longlived token significantly.
+The definition of what constitutes a “short’ token lifetime depends entirely on the application being protected, but generally speaking, the token shouldn’t live much longer than it will be needed for average use of an API.

+Ultimately, one of the best things that can be done at the authorization server is pervasive and secure auditing and logging.
+Whenever a token is issued, consumed, or revoked, the context in which that took place (the client, resource owner, scopes, resource, time, and so on) can be used to watch for suspicious behavior.
+As a corollary, all of these logs must be kept clear of the access token values to keep them from leaking.